 Yes.
 The landlord can restrict the tenant's use of the premises through the terms of the lease.
 In addition, the use of commercial premises will be restricted by the planning permission granted by the local authority.

-Leases usually specify the permitted use of the leased premises and contains a specific prohibition for the lessee to modify this use.
+Leases usually specify the permitted use of the leased premises and contains a specific prohibition for the tenant to modify this use.
 Further restrictions can be provided for under the applicable town planning laws or under the applicable local zoning tools or by orders of the relevant authority.